Menu

 When hooking up LED strip to your dimmer power handling is an important factor to take into account in your design.
 The QuinLED An-Penta dimmers have built in fuses for extra safety and this needs to be taken into account when hooking up your LED strip.

 The QuinLED An-Penta-Mini comes equipped with 2x 5A output channels.
-This means the total power the board is able to handle is up to 10A in total for most situations (please read the full article!).
+This means the total power the board is able to handle is up to 10A in total for most situations (please keep this reading this article though!).

 When hooking up your LED strip (in whatever configuration you need the 5 channels) you can mix and match the positive wires of the LED strip between the 2x red positive out channels that are available.
 Please do some estimated calculations how to divide the positive wires (if you are using multiple strips) between the available terminals and with that, power.

-If you for instance have 5x white LED strip it’s advised to divide the 5x positive wires based on power draw = length.
-Thus if say you have 14.4w watt per meter LED strip running at 24v.
-And you want to hook up a total of 10m of LED strip divided over 1 strip of 4m, 2 strip of 2m and 2 strips of 1m.
+If you for instance have 5x white LED strip it’s advised to divide the 5x positive wires based on power draw or easier to do, based on length (if all other specifications are the same).
+Thus if say you have 14.4w watt per meter LED strip running at 24v, and you want to hook up a total of 10m of LED strip divided over 1 strip of 4m, 2 strip of 2m and 2 strips of 1m.
 Looking at it from a wattage and Amp standpoint this would look like:

 What does each strip use?